jayclees/framework-docs/resource/template/docs/md/getting-started.md

 ---

 Sturdy uses [Vite](https://vite.dev/) for front-end asset handling.
-Vite will watch the files in your `project/resource` directory, and compile assets.
+Vite will watch the files in your `project/resource` directory, compile assets, and send reload requests to the loaded client browser.

 Vite is also configured to watch `target/debug/your_app_binary`.
 When it is modified, Vite will send a reload event to the client browser.
 This eliminates the need for manual refreshing.